-General subject learning objectives GENERAL OBJECTIVES • To consolidate, deepen and widen students' communicative competence in French through the practice of the different linguistic skills in an academic and professional context. • To widen and consolidate the fundamental aspects of CEFR level A2 making their use more complex and automatic.
-To acquire linguistic knowledge corresponding to CEFR level B1 as described in the Common European Framework of Reference for Languages (CEFR).
-The Common European Framework of Reference for Languages standardizes linguistic knowledge inside the European Union. • To promote awareness of and respect for the cultures where the language studied is spoken.
-To develop the techniques and strategies necessary to be able to write a well-structured, coherent and logical text To develop self-correction techniques.
+- To consolidate, deepen and widen students' communicative competence in French through the practice of the different linguistic skills in an academic and professional context. - To widen and consolidate the fundamental aspects of CEFR level A2 making their use more complex and automatic. - To acquire linguistic knowledge corresponding to CEFR level B1 as described in the Common European Framework of Reference for Languages (CEFR).
+The Common European Framework of Reference for Languages standardizes linguistic knowledge inside the European Union. - To promote awareness of and respect for the cultures where the language studied is spoken. - To develop the techniques and strategies necessary to be able to write a well-structured, coherent and logical text - To develop self-correction techniques.

-To express themselves with greater confidence and fluency.

-To manage interactions (oral and written) so as

-to avoid and solve communication problems,

-asking for the interlocutor's help if required.

-To identify differences in register between

-spoken and written Language.

-To introduce more advanced grammatical

-structures.

-To develop initiative and reinforce the strategies

-necessary for learning and its responsible use.

-SPECIFIC OBJECTIVES

-Reading Comprehension

-• To understand general and specific ideas from

-To understand general and specific idees from selected pross articles

-selected press articles.

-To understand simple narrative in its original version.

-To understand Internet pages in order to extract

-information of interest.

-• To be able to distinguish between narrative,

-journalistic and academic registers,.

-To understand advertisements

-Listening Comprehension

-To understand simple conversations and

-interviews.
+- To express themselves with greater confidence and fluency. - To manage interactions (oral and written) so as to avoid and solve communication problems, asking for the interlocutor's help if required. - To identify differences in register between spoken and written Language. - To introduce more advanced grammatical structures. - To develop initiative and reinforce the strategies necessary for learning and its responsible use.

+- To understand general and specific idees from selected press articles. - To understand simple narrative in its original version. - To understand Internet pages in order to extract information of interest. - To be able to distinguish between narrative, journalistic and academic registers,. - To understand advertisements
-• To understand the gist of a short authentic text:

-story, news item

-To extract specific information from an

-advertisement, news item, explanation,
+- To understand simple conversations and interviews. - To understand the gist of a short authentic text: story, news item - To extract specific information from an advertisement, news item, explanation, conversation... - To distinguish principal intonation patterns.

-conversation

-To distinguish principal intonation patterns.